-I, , A CITIZEN OF THE STATE OF FLORIDA AND OF

-LOYED BY OR AN OFFICER OF

-COMMUNIT Y DEVELOPMENT DISTRICT

-AND A RECIPIENT OF P UBLIC FUNDS AS SUCH EMPLOYEE OR OFFICER, DO

-HEREBY SOLEMNLY SV WEAR OR AFFIRM THA AT I WILL SUPPORT THE

-CONSTITUTION OF THE UN NITED STATES AND OF THE E STATE OF FLORIDA.
+I,, A CITIZEN OF THE STATE OF FLORIDA AND OF THE UNITED STATES OF AMERICA, AND BEING EMPLOYED BY OR AN OFFICER OF COMMUNITY DEVELOPMENT DISTRICT AND A RECIPIENT OF PUBLIC FUNDS AS SUCH EMPLOYEE OR OFFICER, DO HEREBY SOLEMNLY SWEAR OR AFFIRM THAT I WILL SUPPORT THE CONSTITUTION OF THE UNITED STATES AND OF THE STATE OF FLORIDA.

 Board Supervisor

-A CITALO

-ACKNO WLEDGMENT OF OATH BE ING TAKEN
+ACKNOWLEDGMENT OF OATH BEING TAKEN

-STATE OF FLORIDA
+STATE OF FLORIDA COUNTY OF

-COUNTY OF

-day of,

-20, by , who per rsonally appeared before me, and is

-personally known to me or has s produced as identification, and is

-the person described in and v vno took the aforementioned of eath as a Member of the Board of

-before me that he/she took said oath for the purposes therein e District and acknowledged to and
+The foregoing oath was administered before me this day of , 20, by , who personally appeared before me, and is personally known to me or has produced as identification, and is the person described in and who took the aforementioned oath as a Member of the Board of Supervisors of Community Development District and acknowledged to and before me that he/she took said oath for the purposes therein expressed.

-before the that he/she took said oam for the purposes therein e xpressed.

 (NOTARY SEAL)

-Notary Public, State of F lorida
+Notary Public, State of Florida

 Print Name:

 Commission No.: Expires: